LLNL/thicket/docs/concatenating_thickets.rst

 Updating Node Objects
 ======================

-Because Node objects must be identical between Thicket components (see :ref:`/thicket_properties.rst`), The resulting new nodes in the union graph must replace the old node objects in components like the :code:`Thicket.dataframe.index` (see `code <https://github.com/LLNL/thicket/blob/develop/thicket/ensemble.py#L68-L83>`_).
+Because Node objects must be identical between Thicket components (see :ref:`/thicket_properties.rst#nodes`), The resulting new nodes in the union graph must replace the old node objects in components like the :code:`Thicket.dataframe.index` (see `code <https://github.com/LLNL/thicket/blob/develop/thicket/ensemble.py#L68-L83>`_).
 The :code:`Hatchet.graph.union()` function provides a dictionary mapping old nodes to new nodes, however to avoid applying these updates after every union between two graphs, we `update a dictionary of all the node mappings <https://github.com/LLNL/thicket/blob/develop/thicket/ensemble.py#L53-L67>`_ and apply the updates after all of the unions have been computed.
 This is **only** necessary when concatenating more than **two** Thickets, as only one union will be performed when concatenating two Thickets.
 We `apply this idea when reading files <https://github.com/LLNL/thicket/blob/develop/thicket/thicket.py#L393-L413>`_ to avoid this cost.

 ####################
 Index Concatenation
 ####################

-todo
+*Index Concatenation* refers to the process that happens for the performance and metadata tables.
+We concatenate the tables, which is essentially "stacking the rows on top of each other".
+Because we check that the performance profiles we concatenate are unique (:ref:`/thicket_properties.rst#profiles`), we do not need to worry about duplicate indices in either table.
+We sort the index of both tables, which interleaves the profiles in the MultiIndex of the performance table to visually group all of the profiles in the table for each node.
+An example of this operation can be seen in the :ref:`/thicket_tutorial.ipynb`, when :code:`axis="columns"`.

 #####################
 Column Concatenation
 #####################

-todo
+*Column Concatenation* refers to the process that happens in the performance, metadata, and statistics tables.
+We create a MultiIndex out of the columns, such that for each metric, there is a higher level index label.
+An example of this operation can be seen in the :ref:`/thicket_tutorial.ipynb`, when :code:`axis="columns"`.